 To prepare for potential storms and related flooding at the construction sites, the Project Sponsor will prepare a storm risk management plan prior to construction.
 The plan will identify the potential risks during each construction period and location.
 The plan will list the means that will be in place at the various sites and during all construction phases to prepare for severe storms and potential flooding so as to reduce the risk of damage to the facilities.
 The plan will also identify the procedures for determining when storm preparations should begin and the entities responsible for implementing storm preparations in advance of a potential severe storm.
-At a minimum, the plan will prepare for potential storms that would include hurricane force winds and flooding up to the current levels identified below in Section 14.3.6.
-These requirements will be included in the contract documents, and the contractors will be responsible for implementing the storm risk management plan.
+At a minimum, the plan will prepare for potential storms that would include hurricane force winds (including nor'easters and Category 1 hurricanes or stronger, with exact specifications to be developed by the Project Sponsor during final design) and flooding up to the current levels identified below in Section 14.3.6.
+The Project Sponsor will include these requirements in the contract documents, and the Project contractor will be responsible for implementing the storm risk management plan.
+The lead Federal agency will be responsible for ensuring that the Project Sponsor implements these measures, which will be identified in the ROD.